• Skip to primary navigation

 • ×

-Fig Galette with Goat Cheese, Honey & Za'atar (gluten-free & grain-free options)
+Fig Galette with Goat Cheese & Honey

 This fig galette recipe combines creamy goat cheese, juicy figs, caramelized shallots, and kicky za’atar all tucked into flaky pastry.
 Drizzled with golden honey, they make a special savory-sweet appetizer for late summer and early fall.
-Vegetarian, with gluten-free and grain-free options.
-Created in partnership with Vermont Creamery.

 Fig galettes on a platter, overhead vertical